pmorissette/bt/README.rst

 re-inventing the wheel - something that happens all too often when using other languages that don't have the same wealth of high-quality, open-source projects.

+bt is built atop `ffn <https://github.com/pmorissette/ffn>`_ - a financial function library for Python.
+Check it out!

 Features
 ---------